SFH-Foundation/sfhfoundation/docs/pointers/practice/transformative-worship.md

 ![Transforming hearts](../img/sfh_transformed.jpg)

-_These excerpts come from the first few pages of <a href="https://zahrapublications.pub/book-TransformativeWorshipInIslam.php#bookTitle" target="_blank">"Transformative Worship in Islam: Experiencing Perfection"</a>.
-For detailed descriptions on application of practices and their meanings please refer to the entire book_.
+_These excerpts come from the first pages of <a href="https://zahrapublications.pub/book-TransformativeWorshipInIslam.php#bookTitle" target="_blank">"Transformative Worship in Islam: Experiencing Perfection"</a>.
+Please refer to the full book for more detail_.